Random walks, WPD actions, and the Cremona group: Background material

 \begin{theorem}[\cite{MT}] Let $\mu$ be a countable, non-elementary measure on a group of isometries of a $\delta$-hyperbolic metric space $X$, and let $x \in X$.
 Then \begin{enumerate} \item almost every sample path $(w_n x)$ converges to some point $\xi$ in the Gromov boundary of $X$; \item if $\mu$ has finite first moment in $X$, there exists $L > 0$ such that for almost all sample paths we have

 \item moreover, if $\mu$ is bounded, there exists $L > 0, B \ge 0$ and $c < 1$ such that the translation length grows linearly with exponential decay:

 \end{enumerate} \end{theorem}

 Note that in \cite{MT} the previous result is proven under the assumption that $X$ is \emph{separable}, i.e. it contains a countable dense set.
 However, since the measure $\mu$ is countable one can drop the separability assumption, as remarked in \cite[Remark 4]{GST}.
-In fact, the only point where separability is used is to prove convergence to the boundary, and one can prove it for general metric spaces from the separable case and the following fact, whose proof we write here in detail.
+In fact, the only point where separability is used is to prove convergence to the boundary, and one can prove it for general metric spaces from the separable case and the following fact.

 \begin{lemma}[\cite{GST}*{Remark 4}] Let $\Gamma$ be a countable group of isometries of a $\delta$-hyperbolic metric space $X$.
 Then there exists a separable metric space $X'$ (in fact, a simplicial graph with countably many vertices) and a $\Gamma$-equivariant quasi-isometric embedding $i \colon X' \to X$.
 As a consequence, $i$ extends continuously to a $\Gamma$-equivariant inclusion $\partial X' \to \partial X$ between the Gromov boundaries. \end{lemma}